orangeduck/Cello-Website/pages/reference_new.md

 ---
 __Constructable on the Heap__

 The `New` class provides a method to implement dynamic (heap) memory allocation for certain object types as well as _constructor_ and _destructor_ functions to be called just after an object's memory space has been allocated and just before it's memory allocation is freed.
-To implement this class you must also give the memory size of the data object to allocated.
+To implement this class you must also give a function returning the memory size of the data object to allocated.

-The `new` function uses C variable arguments to provide a method of passing arguments to an object's constructor.
-Unfortunately the exact type and order of these arguments cannot be checked by the compiler so it is up to the users to refer to the documentation to see how a certain type of object is correctly constructed.
-Incorrect construction will simply crash the program.
+The `new` function takes a list of `var` type arguments to provide a method of passing arguments to an object's constructor. native C types should never be passed into this list and should instead be wrapped using `$`.
+See examples for details.

 ### Methods